GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.10.07

+Updated `gam <UserTypeEntity> copy|move drivefile` to hanndle additional instances of the `cannotModifyInheritedPermission` error.

+Added license SKU `Google AI Ultra for Business`
+* ProductID - 101047
+* SKUID - 1010470008 | geminiultra

 ### 7.10.06

 Added option `clientstates` to `gam print devices` to include client states in device output.

 ### 7.10.05

-Google renamed an error: cannotModifyInheritedTeamDrivePermission became cannotModifyInheritedPermission.
+Google renamed an error: `cannotModifyInheritedTeamDrivePermission` became `cannotModifyInheritedPermission`.
 GAM will now handle the new error.

 ### 7.10.04